advance100/doc_webpack/context.md

 ## `ContextReplacementPlugin`

-This plugin can overwrite the RegExp for a context.
+This plugin can overwrite the details for a context (i. e. the RegExp).
 See [[list of plugins]].

 ## Critical dependencies

 If the module source contains a `require` that cannot be statically analyzed, the context is the current directory.

 In this case a `Critical dependencies` warning is emitted.
+You need to use the `ContextReplacementPlugin` in most cases.

 Examples: `someFn(require)` `require.bind(null)`